Adrian-Cantu/PhANNs/web_server/README.md

 Clone this repository, download the [model file](https://edwards.sdsu.edu/phanns/download/model.tar), put it in the "deca\_model" directory and uncompress it.

-All requirement are listed on the `environment.yml` file, but the easier way to install them is using anaconda
+All requirement are listed on the `cpu_environment.yml` file, but the easier way to install them is using anaconda

 ```
-conda env create -f environment.yml
+conda env create -f cpu_environment.yml
 ```

 then activate the environment

 ```
-conda activate tf
+conda activate tf2_cpu
 ```

 and finally start the webserver, making sure you use tensorflow as the backend